-The Department offers courses leading to a Bachelor of Science in Computer Science with concentrations in Computer Science, and Information Systems, and a minor in Computer Science.
+The Department offers courses leading to a Bachelor of Science in Computer Science with concentrations in Computer Science, and Information Systems, both offered with or without a full-time six-month cooperative education experiences.
+Also offered are minors in Computer Science, Enterprise Systems, Information Systems, Information Technology.
 The goal of these programs is to train graduates for successful careers in industry and to prepare students for graduate studies.
-Students are encouraged to do cooperative work with local companies for up to one year, receiving up to four course credits, job experience, and (normally) compensation in the process.
-Such experience is also beneficial in seeking postgraduate employment.
+Students are encouraged to participate in either internships or cooperative education experiences as either option provides students with invaluable experience in real-world problem solving and enhance their academic learning as well as their postgraduate emplyment opportunities.